khalidM3/Kaybook/README.md

 2. run `npm install` or `yarn install`
 3. run `yarn build` or `yarn watch`

+### Views
+There are manny views on KayBook including :
+1. Home
+2. Landing
+3. Signup / Signin
+4. Profile
+5. Social / dashboard
+6. Page
+7. Account
+8. Chats

 <h5 align="center"> Preview </h5>
 <image src="./images/second.png" width="100%" />

 ### Features
-1. Users can friend other users by sending them friend requests.
+* Users can friend other users by sending them friend requests and blocking users.
-2. User can join a fangroup and post whatever they want on the fanpage.
+* User can join a fangroup and post images, videos, questions and articles on the fanpage.
-3. Owners of the fanpage can post to the feed section of the fanpage.
+* Owners of the fanpage can post to the feed section of the fanpage.
-4. Owners of a fanpage can post their merchandise on the merch section of the fanpage.
+* Owners of a fanpage can post their merchandise on the merch section of the fanpage.
+* Users can start, invite, remove from and leave chat groups.

 <h5 align="center"> Preview </h5>
 <image src="./images/third.png" width="100%" />